bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 The working group or technical committee chair is responsible for keeping the group's work on track, per its charter or scope documents.
 This role can handle a variety of tasks, depending on the community built up around the work.
-They may call meetings, keep repositories organized and issues triaged, prioritize tasks & workstreams, interface with implementers, plan new work or features, lead internal process and decision-making, maintain the group's tooling, work with W3C staff, prepare documents for horizontal review or publication... the list of responsibilities can seem endless, which is why most groups have co-chairs!
+They may call meetings, keep repositories organized and issues triaged, prioritize tasks and workstreams, interface with implementers, plan new work or features, lead internal process and decision-making, maintain the group's tooling, work with W3C staff, prepare documents for horizontal review or publication... the list of responsibilities can seem endless, which is why most groups have co-chairs!

 It's a good idea to be an active member of a working group community for some time before volunteering to chair.
 To be successful in this role, you'll need to be able to build and maintain good working relationships.